openig-contrib/script-util-for-openig/OAuth2/OPENIG-712/README.md

 ======
 ----------

-**These examples show how to configure OpenIG to use OpenID Connect discovery and dynamic client registration with 'supportedDomains'.**
+**These routes show how to configure OpenIG to use OpenID Connect discovery and dynamic client registration with 'supportedDomains'.**

 ----------